 If you qualify for an ACA subsidy or Medicaid, you should consider those options first.

 Medicaid provides low-cost or no-cost coverage to many populations, including low-income adults and pregnant women.
-In fact, women comprise the majority of adult Medicaid beneficiaries (36%).
-Of the 25 million adult women covered by Medicaid, 67% are 19 to 49 years old.
+In 2021, 18% of women ages 19 to 64 are covered by Medicaid.

 Medicaid is the largest public payer for family planning services.
-More than half of all U.S. births are covered by the program, which provides prenatal and maternal care.
 However, the program’s benefits extend beyond reproductive health and include care relevant to all facets of women’s health.

 Primary and preventive care.
 Examples include Pap tests and mammograms.